plumber-cd/.github/profile/README.md

 ## Your humble plumber

 What is this organization?

 Well, I had a huge idea many years ago to build a Jenkins rival.
 Which, for better or worse, never happened.

-Since, I am using this organization an an umbrella for all my Open Source work.
+Since, I am using this organization as an umbrella for all my Open Source work.
 Which, for the most part, are various tools utilities for kubernetes, clouds and other infra.
 Pinned repos are more or less representative of my current focus.